 Dr. Conda-Sheridan says: "Through our investigation, we are aiming to find new antibiotics by characterizing the antimicrobial molecules of environmental bacteria with demonstrated antimicrobial activity against plant pathogenic bacteria.
 The goal is to develop novel antimicrobials to combat infectious diseases affecting humans, animals or plants.
 Thus, this project could translate agricultural research on plant pathology to address antimicrobial resistance in pathogens."

 High-flux micro-pleated filter for waterborne pathogen removal.
-Led by Yury Salkovskiy, UNO assistant professor of biomechanics.
+Led by Dr. Yury Salkovskiy, UNO assistant professor of biomechanics.

 Dr. Salkovskiy says: "We are developing a new type of filter material with a very tiny, three-dimensional structure that traps bacteria and viruses more effectively than traditional filters.
 This breakthrough technology promises faster and more reliable water filtration, crucial for quickly establishing clean water sources in emergency situations.
 The data we gather during the project will guide us in refining our design to create a highly effective water filter prototype."